Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 The CryptO'pinion?

-This is a spectacular showcase of what the Atari STe is capable of when in the hands of people with talent and commitment.
-These guys didn't simply rehash an old idea or produce a weak Amiga port.
+A spectacular showcase of what the Atari STe is capable of when in the hands of talented people.
+These guys didn't rehash an old idea or produce a weak Amiga port.
 No, they unleashed a product that feels fresh and exciting.
-The effort that everyone put into the gameplay, visuals, and audio is far beyond praiseworthy.
+The effort put into the gameplay, visuals, and audio is far beyond praiseworthy.

-Stardust is a joyride of rock-blasting thrills and a perfect shoot 'em-up.
-One of the best games I have played.
+Stardust is a joyride of rock-blasting thrills and a perfect shooter.
+One of the best games I've played.

 Download for floppy or hard drive.